Migration import logic

 Note If you import an attribute type of the kind Selection or Multiple Selection via the Solution install, allowed values from the CMA file are added to the list of allowed values in the target environment.

-Tip If you know that fundamental changes were made to attribute types, you can avoid import problems by deleting attribute types in the target migration before importing the archive.
+Tip If you know that fundamental changes were made to attribute types, you can avoid potential issues by deleting attribute types in the target environment before importing the archive.

 Community